From AI readiness to real-world product impact

 Live webinars with the faculty

-Participate in two interactive, faculty-led live webinars designed to enhance your understanding, address real-world challenges, and connect leadership concepts to practical AI implementation.
+Participate in two interactive, faculty-led live webinars designed to deepen your understanding, address your questions, and connect course concepts to real-world leadership scenarios.

 Duration: 60 Minutes (live session)